Leg 8 from Itajai to Newport

 MAPFRE take a stunning win into Newport

-On Monday, with just 300 miles to go, MAPFRE was in fifth place.
+One day before the finish, with just 300 miles to go, MAPFRE was in fifth place.

 As Tuesday morning dawned, and with the fleet ghosting towards the finish line in extremely light and shifty winds, Xabi Fernández’s team was among the leading quartet, battling in slow motion with Team Brunel, Dongfeng Race Team and Vestas 11th Hour Racing.